binarymist/BinaryMistBlog/content/project/service-development-team-security-training.md

 title = "Building Security into Your Development Teams (workshop) $500 + GST per student"

 # Project summary to display on homepage.
-summary = "Full Day Interactive Workshop focussing on building security into your development team(s)."
+summary = "Full Day Interactive Workshop focussing on building security into your Development Team(s)."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "project/DevSecCon.jpg"